waynodiablo/Oystercard/yelpv2.md

 #### Adding OmniAuth login

 Omniauth allows a user to log in to your site using a 3rd party login such as Facebook, Twitter, Github or other trusted 3rd party.
 This avoids the need for the user to create a new login/password just for your site.
-Omniauth is a particular implementation of 3rd party login which involves a callback process as shown in this diagram:
+Omniauth is a particular implementation of 3rd party authentication which involves a callback process as shown in this diagram:

 <center>
 ![Omniauth login flow](http://3.bp.blogspot.com/-AkxYz8Ah9zA/T0rrsOVc0VI/AAAAAAAAIUI/GZUx5TbdecE/s1600/How+Omniauth+works.png)